ni/FINALE/README.md

 Follow these instructions to run FINALE:
 - Once you have the repository built and set up according to the above commands, proceed to the next step.

-- ### Converting G-Code to JSON:
+- ### Converting G code to JSON:
    - Navigate to "buid/HTMLGenerator/".

    - Open Main.vi and enter values for the following:
-     - Source directory/files: Path to the source G-code file(s) or folders.
+     - Source directory/files: Path to the source G code file(s) or folders.
      - Destination Directory: Path to the destination directory.
 To view the files using the WebApp, make sure your destination is set to "<Path/to/FINALE/repo>/build/src".
      - Run Main.vi and click "Convert".
    ![Main.vi](./docs/Main.vi.png)
      > Note: If you require certain files/projects to be preloaded for converting  the files, open GeneratorUI-Advanced.vi and enter values for the following:
          > - Top level output path: <Path/to/FINALE/repo>/build/src
          > - Files to Preload: Array of files you want to preload.
 If this is  left empty it is equivalent to running Main.vi.
-         > - File(s)/Folder to convert: Path to the source G-code file(s) or  folders.
+         > - File(s)/Folder to convert: Path to the source G code file(s) or  folders.
          > - Destination Folder (relative to output path): This is an optional  terminal to specify an output path for the converted files.
 This must  be relative to the Top level output path.

 - ### Launching the WebApp: